 - Checks if a system property with the same name as the factory class is set (e.g. jakarta.xml.soap.SOAPFactory).
 If such property exists then its value is assumed to be the fully qualified name of the implementation class.
-This phase of the look up enables per-JVM override of the Jakarta SOAP Attachments implementation. - Use the configuration file "jaxm.properties".
-The file is in standard Properties format and typically located in the conf directory of the Java installation.
-It contains the fully qualified name of the implementation class with the key being the system property defined above. - Use the service-provider loading facilities, defined by the ServiceLoader class, to attempt to locate and load an implementation of the service using the default loading mechanism. - Finally, if all the steps above fail, SAAJMetaFactory instance is used to locate specific implementation (for MessageFactory and SOAPFactory) or platform default implementation is used (SOAPConnectionFactory).
+This phase of the look up enables per-JVM override of the Jakarta SOAP Attachments implementation. - Use the service-provider loading facilities, defined by the ServiceLoader class, to attempt to locate and load an implementation of the service using the default loading mechanism. - Finally, if all the steps above fail, SAAJMetaFactory instance is used to locate specific implementation (for MessageFactory and SOAPFactory) or platform default implementation is used (SOAPConnectionFactory).
 Whenever SAAJMetaFactory is used, its lookup procedure to get actual instance is performed.